CNA-Tech/Apps-on-PKS/istio/README.md

 Perform the following steps to deploy the Bookinfo application:

-1. Using a cluster with automatic sidecar injection enabled, label the `default` namespace with `istio-injection=enabled`.
+1. The installation already has automatic sidecar injection enabled on the cluster.
+Our application is going to be using the `default` namespace.
+This requires the label `istio-injection=enabled` be applied to the `default` namespace.
 Run the following command:

 	```
 	kubectl label namespace default istio-injection=enabled